 Cardio exercises, such as brisk walking, jogging, cycling, or swimming, are excellent for your heart health and are effective for burning calories.
 Together, this combination helps you shed unwanted fat while building strength and endurance.
 The increased energy levels often experienced with testosterone therapy can make it easier and more enjoyable to stick to a regular fitness schedule, creating a positive feedback loop that supports both your physical and mental well-being.

-Managing Stress and Prioritizing Sleep
+Why Managing Stress and Sleep Is So Important

 It’s easy to underestimate the impact of stress and sleep on our hormonal health, but they are incredibly important, especially when you’re on testosterone therapy.
 Chronic stress is a known culprit for creating hormonal imbalances, potentially leading to lower testosterone levels and working against some of the benefits of your treatment.
 Finding effective stress management techniques that resonate with you—whether it’s meditation, deep breathing exercises, yoga, spending time in nature, or dedicating time to hobbies you love—is crucial for maintaining equilibrium.